luizparente/logistic-regression/README.md

 # `LogisticRegression` Class Implementation

 This class provides an abstraction that allows users to create a Logistic Regression model instance that can be trained and used for predictions.
-The strategy employed for its implementation is described as follows.
+The strategy employed for its implementation is described in the sub-sections below.

 ## Training Data